DenisLabrecque/Orange20-Default-Shorthand-HTML/README.md

-# OrangeTwenty Default Shorthand Web Components
+# Orange20 Default Shorthand Web Components
 Tired of typing multiple lines of HTML and Javascript to do the same common things?
 These web components have the following advantages:

 - Shorthand definition of otherwise long-winded markup (like figures, images, and attribution)